Roger Clarke's Web-Site

 Implicit in almost all renditions of conventional identity management theory is the idea that not only does a singular truth exist in relation to assertions involving (Id)Entity, but also that that truth is accessible, both in principle and as a matter of practice in vast numbers of assertion authentication activities in highly diverse environments.
 This is evidenced by consistent use of absolute terms such as 'verify', 'proof' and 'correct'.
 For example, the IETF Security Glossary defines authenticate to mean "verify (i.e., establish the truth of) an attribute value claimed by or for a system entity or system resource" (2000, p.15, unchanged in 2007, p.26, emphasis added).
 Hence authentication is the process of verifying a claim.
 The problem is also inherent in ISO24760-1, where "verification" is defined as "process of establishing that identity information ... associated with a particular entity ... is correct" and "authentication is defined as "formalized process of verification ... that, if successful, results in an authenticated identity ... for an entity"(p.3, emphases added).

-Truth/Verification/Proof/Validation notions are applicable within tightly-defined mathematical models, but not in the real world in which Identity Management is applied, whose complexities are such that socio-technical perspectives are essential to understanding, and to effective analysis and design of IS.
+Truth/Verification/Proof/Validation notions are applicable within tightly-defined mathematical models, but not in the Real World in which Identity Management is applied, whose complexities are such that socio-technical perspectives are essential to understanding, and to effective analysis and design of IS.
 This appears to be acknowledged by the ISO Standard, in its observation about authentication that it involves tests "to determine, with the required level of assurance, their correctness" (p.3, emphasis added).
 A qualification to an absolute term like 'correctness' is incongruous; but that does not appear to have been noticed by the Standard's authors, reviewers or approving bodies.
 It is unclear what practitioners who consult the Standard make of such inconsistencies.
 At the very least, the ambiguities appear likely to sow seeds of doubt, and cause confusions.

-The Generic Theory avoids the conventional approach's assumptions about truth, and instead reflects real world complexities and uncertainties by building the definitions around the degree of confidence in the reliability of assertions.
+The Generic Theory avoids the conventional approach's assumptions about truth, and instead reflects real-world complexities and uncertainties by building the definitions around the degree of confidence in the reliability of assertions.

 RBAC was conceived at a time when most IS operated inside organisational boundaries.
 On the other hand, the notions of inter- and multi-organisational systems were already strongly in evidence, and extra-organisational systems extending out to individuals have been operational since c.1980 (Clarke 1992a).
 Yet the Glossary of 2000 revised in 2007 defines role to mean "a job function or employment position" (IETF, p.254), ISO provides no definition, but the context suggests a similarly narrow intent.

 The NIST exposition on ABAC makes the remarkable statement that "a role has no meaning unless it is defined within the context of an organization" (NIST800-162 2014, p.26).
-Further, although the document suggests that ABAC supports "arbitrary attributes of the user and arbitrary attributes of the object" (p.vii), the only examples provided for subject-attributes in the entire 50-page document are position descriptions internal to an organisation: "a Nurse Practitioner in the Cardiology Department" (p.viii, 10), "Non-Medical Support Staff" (p.10).
+Further, although the document suggests that ABAC supports "arbitrary attributes of the user and arbitrary attributes of the [IS resource]" (p.vii), the only examples provided for actor-attributes in the entire 50-page document are position descriptions internal to an organisation: "a Nurse Practitioner in the Cardiology Department" (p.viii, 10), "Non-Medical Support Staff" (p.10).
 The GTAz presented here makes clear that Roles, and associated Identities, are relative to an IS, and are not limited to organisational positions.
 To the extent that Attributes rather than Roles are used as the organising concept, the same holds for Attributes.

 An implicit assumption appears to be that a one-to-one relationship exists between Organisational Identity and Organisational Role.
 On the other hand although an Identity is likely to have a primary Organisational Role, they commonly have additional Roles, e.g. as a Fire Warden, a mentor to a junior Assistant, and a member of an interview panel.
 Particular Permissions are needed for each Role (e.g. for access to messages intended only for Fire Wardens, and for access to the personal details of job-applicants).

 A common weakness in schemes is inadequate attention to the granularity of data and processes.
 Many Permissions are provided at too gross a level, with entire records accessible, well in excess of the data justified on the basis of the need-to-know principle.
 Excessive scope of Permissions invites abuse, in the form of appropriation of data, and performance of functions, for purposes other than those for which the Permissions were intended.
-This may be done out of self-interest (curiosity, electronic stalking of celebrities, identification and location of individuals), as a favour for friends, or for-fee.
+This may be done out of self-interest (commonly, curiosity, electronic stalking of celebrities, or the identification and location of individuals), as a favour for friends, or for-fee.
 The threats of insider attack and data breach are inadequately controlled by RBAC.
 Nor do the Standards acknowledge the need for mitigation measures.
 RBAC's lack of controls invites insider abuse.
 This is hardly a new insight.
 See, for example, Clarke (1992b).